 I find it troubling that Amazon allows sellers to intentionally manipulate the system like this to intentionally scam customers like this.
 Amazon should not allow sellers to change certain details after a product has been listed, I can understand the ability to perform slight modifications to the description for some electronic products to include new features added via a firmware update but that’s about it.
 Major modifications should only be done manually by a Amazon account manager upon request and only after carefully reviewing to ensure it is the same product.

-I have already reported this seller to Amazon and I will definitely be on the lookout for more
+I have already reported this to Amazon's customer service and will be keeping my eye out for more